 In the example of the previous section, solutions in terms of the fluid depth d were obtained using conservation laws for the volume transport Q and the energy per unit mass B. For set values of these parameters, d depends only on the local bottom elevation h and channel width w, though several choices of d may be possible.
-There is no dependence on the values of h or w, or on the flow itself, at other sections.

-As pointed out by Gill (1977) these elements are shared by a wide class of "hydraulic-type" systems.
-The first to be considered was undoubtedly the flow of a compressible gas through an orifice.
-The crucial result that the fluid velocity v in the orifice equals the speed of sound was derived independently by Reynolds (1886) and Hugoniot (1886) by similar reasoning.
-The statements of conservation of mass and energy are given by and these are supplemented by an equation of state $\rho = F(p)$ .
-Here A is the crosssectional area of the conduit and M is the (constant) mass flux.
-The equations are analogous to our shallow-water model, with d playing the role of density $\rho$ .
-Hugoniot was aware of experiments in which the velocity of the gas was observed to monotonically increase through an orifice, for which A first decreases and then increases.
-This upstream/downstream asymmetry with respect to A is analogous to the asymmetry of d with respect to h and is characteristic of hydraulic transitions.
-Reynolds knew of an experiment in which the upstream propagation of information appeared to be blocked within the orifice:

-$$\rho v A = M$$ and $\frac{v^2}{2} + \int \frac{dp}{\rho} = B$ ,
+There is no dependence on the values of h or w, or on the flow itself, at neighboring sections.
+As pointed out by Gill (1977), these elements are shared by a wide class of "hydraulic-type" systems.
+By taking advantage of the common elements, it is possible to develop machinery that allows a wide class of flows to be analyzed systematically.
+The first hydraulic-type flow to be formally analyzed was probably the movement of a compressible gas through an orifice.
+The crucial result that the fluid velocity v in the orifice equals the speed of sound was derived independently by Reynolds (1886) and Hugoniot (1886).
+The statements of conservation of mass and energy are given by $$\rho vA = M$$ and $\frac{v^2}{2} + \int{\rho}^{p} \frac{dp}{\rho} = B$.